akshay1679/MCA_2024_2026/MCA_2024-2026/DS/Notes.md

 	- dynamic -> can alter the size

 ### Arrays
-1. Elements are arranged in linear fashion
+1. Elements are arranged in **linear fashion**
-2. Homogenous collection of values stored under a single name continuously in memory
+2. Homogeneous collection of values stored under a single name in continuous  memory.
 3. Elements are accessed with respect to location ie: indexed
 4. ==Operations== :-
 	1. insertion